Interplay of Anisotropy, Dzyaloshinskii Moriya Interaction and Symmetry breaking Fields in a 2D XY Ferromagnet: Introduction

 \section{Introduction}

 A two dimensional (2D) ferromagnetic XY model which is the primary model to exhibit Kosterlitz Thouless (KT) transitions\cite{kt,kt0}, is considered sacred for its association with a quasi-long range ordered phase at low temperatures (T).
-As the Mermin-Wagner's theorem\cite{auerbach} forbids the existance of long range order at any finite temperature in a 2D model with continuous symmetric short-range interactions, this quasi-long range order (qLRO) featuring bound vortex-antivortex pairs as topological excitations, carry utmost importance in the field of condensed matter physics.
-Above the critical temperature $T_{KT}$ such excitations unbind to produce a paramagnetic disordered phase where the correlation length decays exponentially\cite{3}.
+As the Mermin-Wagner's theorem\cite{auerbach} forbids the existence of long range order at any finite temperature in a 2D model with continuous symmetric short-range interactions, the low temperature KT phase with quasi-long range order (qLRO) featuring bound vortex-antivortex pairs as topological excitations, carry utmost importance in the field of condensed matter physics.
+Above the critical temperature $T_{KT}$ such excitations unbind to produce a paramagnetic {(PM)} disordered phase where the correlation length decays exponentially\cite{3}.
 This model is very much capable of explaining superfluid transition\cite{4} or the physics of 2D Josephson junction arrays\cite{5}.
 Even such transitions have recently been observed in ultracold Fermi gas \cite{6}.
-Certain liquid-crystal or magnetic films exhibit XY-like behavior and KT criticality \cite{7}.
-Decades of Monte Carlo studies on ever larger square lattices have thus been devoted to pinning down the critical temperature and universal exponents of the 2D XY ferromagnet (XYFM), providing a benchmark for experiments and for related planar ferromagnets\cite{8}.
+Certain liquid-crystal or magnetic films exhibit XY-like behavior and KT criticality \cite{7}. {One can categorize 2D magnetic systems as members of van der Waals magnets where atomically thin magnetic materials become versatile platforms for realizing low-dimensional Ising, XY or Heisenberg-like spin physics\cite{Park2025,Gong2019} that witness even exotic features like spin-charge correlation, spin-orbit torques or multiferroelectricity\cite{njp-zhang}.
+In particular, $CrCl_3$ has been reported as a nearly ideal easy-plane system exhibiting critical scaling characteristic of a 2D XY magnet and a finite-size BKT transition~\cite{Park2025,Song2022}.
+Likewise, $NiPS_3$ is described as an XXZ antiferromagnet (with weak FM coupling along $c$ direction) showing dominant XY-like behavior at the low temperatures\cite{Wildes2022}.
+These realizations provide strong motivation for studying the effects of anisotropy and symmetry-breaking fields in a planar XY ferromagnet.}